The Future of Management: Trends to Watch

 2. AI and Automation in Decision-Making

-Artificial intelligence (AI) and automation are transforming how managers make decisions.
-From predictive analytics to AI-driven insights, technology is enabling leaders to make data-informed choices faster and more accurately.
+Artificial intelligence (AI) and automation are transforming the way managers make decisions.
+From predictive analytics to machine learning algorithms, these technologies are enabling leaders to make data-driven choices with greater accuracy and speed.

 Why It Matters: